Homemade Alfredo Sauce

 FAQs

-Can I make alfredo sauce ahead of time?
+Can I make alfredo sauce in advance?

 What pasta goes best with alfredo sauce?